top of page

 Index

 This post contains affiliate links, which means that if you click a product link and buy anything from the merchant (Amazon, eBay, etc.) we will receive a commission fee.
 The price you pay remains the same, affiliate link or not.
 By using these links, you are helping me to continue writing free educational content!
+To understand our policies on content, affiliate commissions, and liability, please review our Terms of Use.

-What is ground?
+What is Ground?

-As we know, a circuit must be complete for current to flow (think of a simple DC system)
+As we know, a circuit must be complete for current to flow (think of a simple DC system):

 complete circuit